 If you are experiencing problems with your HVAC system, there are various issues that could be to blame.
 One of these issues may simply be your thermostat.
-The following are very steps you can take to troubleshoot your thermostat and get your AC back and working condition.
+The following are very steps you can take to troubleshoot your thermostat not working correctly and get your AC back and working condition.

 Four Ways to Troubleshoot a Thermostat